Rethinking product onboarding for a new user base.

 Once the first user objective is reached, onboarding can begin to expand user knowledge about Discord's core product, developing the user's understanding of what a server is.

-The onboarding experience begins to start moving away from linear UI elements such as spotlighting, and adds new more unobtrusive elements such as clickable mission markers and banners.
+The onboarding experience begins to start moving away from linear UI elements such as spotlighting, and adds new more unobtrusive elements such as clickable "mission markers" (coach tips) and banners.

 The second onboarding's ultimate goal is to help users grow into their usage, and in turn grow Discord's returning user base.

-Given that server knowledge is established, onboarding now sits at a stage where learning and discovery should be more intrinsic, non-linear, and completely up to the user.
+Given that server knowledge is established, onboarding now sits at a stage where learning and discovery should be non-linear and completely up to the user.
 In this third stage, the user has now ideally downloaded the native app and is now embarking on their own onboarding discovery, shaping the experience to their own needs.

 In this playthrough, there's no need for extra UI elements and overlays, and components are essentially built to have integrated onboarding functions.
 Any extra elements should be indistinguishable from the core product itself.